 After a year or so, Mary began to feel like part of her community.

-Of course, part can also refer to a piece of something in the sense of component.
+Of course, part can also refer to a piece or component of something.

 Last, a part can refer to an actor’s role in a play, musical, or film.